-A. Because pupil teacher ratio is an important aspect of an effective educational program, the Board agrees that every effort will be made to bring class sizes to the following standards.
-Such effort may be dictated by financial conditions of the school district, the building facilities available, and the best interest of the children.
+A. Because student teacher ratio is an important aspect of an effective educational program, the Board agrees that every effort will be made to bring class sizes to the following standards.
+Such effort may be dictated by financial conditions of the District, the building facilities available, and the best interest of the students.

-Program Maximum
+Program Maximum Program Maximum

 1. Young Five 20

 Kindergarten 25

-Grades 1 thru 4 26
+Grades 1 thru 5 26

-Grades 5 thru 8 27

-2. Middle School (6-8)
+2. Middle School (6-8) 27 (except for band and chorus)

-All Middle School academic classes will have a maximum of 27.
-Specialized classes will have maximums determined by available equipment and facilities, and will not exceed limits established below for grades 9-12.
+Specialized classes will have maximums determined by available equipment and facilities, not to exceed 27.